 Specify a priority list for the personnel actions which do not change the status, and for which you have set the indicator to U0000.

-In the Priority field assign sequential numbers with a maximum of two digits to each of the personnel action types.
+In the Priority, the field assigns sequential numbers with a maximum of two digits to each of the personnel action types.
 The smaller the number, the higher the priority of the accompanying personnel action type.

 The keys for personnel action types, which you carry out for an employee, for example, hiring, organizational change, leaving, are stored in the infotype Actions (0000).